siddontang/lua-pycrypto-aes/readme.md

 Very easy:

 make
 make install

-You may assign LUA_INCLUDE_DIR and LUA_LIB_DIR, default is for openresty with luajit.
+You may assign LUA_INCLUDE_DIR and LUA_LIB_DIR when make, default is for openresty with luajit.

 # Use